TL;DR

 Keyword Research

 The process begins with keyword research–understanding the exact terms and phrases your target audience uses when searching.
-By strategically incorporating these relevant terms into your content, from the title and headings to the body text and meta descriptions, you're essentially making it easier for search engines to understand what your content is about and who it might be valuable to.
+By strategically incorporating these relevant terms into your content, from the title and headings to the body text and meta descriptions, you're making it easier for search engines to understand your content and who it might be valuable to.

 Content Quality